-\ Note: Pilsners are traditionally fermented at lager temperatures (48-58 deg F.).
+Note: Ofest's are traditionally fermented at lager temperatures (47-58 deg F.).
 If you have the capability, you may want to ferment at this temperature.
 The correct procedure is to boil up the batch of beer and cool it the best you can.
-Place the batch of beer and the yeast in the 48-58 degree temperature range and allow both of them to reach this lager temperature before pitching the yeast.
-Expect the primary fermentation to take 1-2 weeks at this temperature.
+Place the batch of beer and the fermenting or fermented starter in the 47-58 degree temperature range and allow both the yeast and the batch to reach this lager temperature before pitching the yeast.
+Expect the primary fermentation to take 1-2 weeks.
+Call if you have questions.